Discover it® Cash Back review

-If you are a new card member, Discover matches all the cash back you earn, dollar for dollar, at the end of your first year!
-With no annual fee, no foreign transaction fees, and amnesty for many of the situations that cause most banks to hike their rates and fees, this card could prove a lucrative addition to your wallet.
+If you are a new card member, Discover matches all the cash back you earn, dollar for dollar, at the end of your first year.
+With no annual fee, no foreign transaction fee, and rewards earned on everyday purchases, this card could prove a lucrative addition to your wallet.

 Discover it® Cash Back